Keksoj/sorting-colours/README.md

 Then we swap the first element (the largest in the array) with the last one, which has two consequences :

 1. The array has its largest element at the end - sorting has begun
-2. The rules of the binary heap are violated, since its top element is not the biggest.
+2. The rules of the binary heap are violated, since its first element is not the larger than its children.

 We have to compare it to its children and perform the swap if necessary, all the way down.
-This process has several name, I like *trickle down*.
+This process has several names, I like *trickle down*.
 Then swap the new first element (which is the *second* largest of the array) with the *second to last* one, which will trickle down, and so on, and so forth.

+The main documentation for this exercise has been [wikipedia's article on binary heaps](https://www.wikiwand.com/en/Binary_heap).

 ## About the colours